 Applying for a mentorship

-Applications for MENTOR-VIP are now closed.
+Applications for MENTOR-VIP are now open.
 Those wishing to be mentored during the 2014-2015 period please read the following important information and then click on the link at the bottom of this page to apply.

 Process of applying to MENTOR-VIP

 The link at the bottom of this page will take candidates who are applying for a mentorship to an online application form.
 Please note that this is the application for individuals wishing to be mentored and not for individuals who are interested in applying to serve as mentors.
 Individuals who would like to indicate their interest to serve as a mentor should follow the instructions provided to the final question in the Frequently Asked Questions about MENTOR-VIP - the link for this section of this website is given immediately below.